Recommended tire pressure for Smart Fortwo

 Smart Fortwo replacement tires must have equal or greater speed rating compared to the original equipment tires if your Smart Fortwo speed capability is to be maintained.
 It is recommended that tire installers refer to the Smart Fortwo owner’s manual to identify any tire speed rating restriction or recommendation that could affect the operation of the vehicle.
-If your Smart Fortwo replacement tires have a lower speed rating than the original equipment tires, the vehicle’s speed must be restricted to that of the replacement tires.
+If your Smart Fortwo replacement tires have a lower speed rating than the original equipment tires, your vehicle’s speed must be restricted to that of the replacement tires.

 Smart Fortwo tire pressure should be checked when tires are cold, after your vehicle has not been driven for at least three hours.
 It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight, using a reliable tire pressure gauge.

 If your Smart Fortwo is equipped with tire pressure monitoring system (TPMS), pay attention to low tire pressure warning light being on.
-Ensure your tire pressure sensors are working properly to stay alert and enjoy a safe ride.
+Ensure Smart Fortwo tire pressure sensors are working properly to stay alert and enjoy a safe ride.
 If your tire pressure warning light is on, check front and rear tires to make sure they are properly inflated.

 Recommended tire pressure for Smart Fortwo is determined by the manufacturer based on your vehicle's characteristics and original equipment tire sizes.
-Find your Smart Fortwo year to get recommended tire inflation for Smart Fortwo tires.
+Select your Smart Fortwo year to get recommended tire inflation for Smart Fortwo tires.

-How to check my Smart Fortwo tire pressure?
+How to check Smart Fortwo tire pressure?

-If your Smart Fortwo is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear and can cause tire failure.
+If your Smart Fortwo is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear or can cause tire failure.
 If Smart Fortwo low tire pressure warning light is on, check all Smart Fortwo tires for low tire pressure and inflate tires to the recommended tire pressure levels.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.